AusDTO/gov-au-content-guide/index.md

 We believe that making things open makes them better.
 It’s one of the [Digital Transformation Office design principles](https://www.dto.gov.au/standard/design-principles/).
 We plan to test this draft version of the guide, incorporate feedback and iterate regularly.

-Please bear with us as we iterate both on guide content, and the platform and it's gov.au dependencies (the draft label extends to both content and code).
+We are also iterating the platform code to support this and future work.

 ***

 ## How is this guide related to the Digital Service Standard?

 The [Digital Service Standard](https://www.dto.gov.au/standard/) requires teams to build services using a [style guide for online content](https://www.dto.gov.au/standard/6-consistent-and-responsive/).
 This is the first release of guidance that will eventually become the style guide for digital content.

+This and other [GOV.AU Guides](https://www.dto.gov.au/standard/design-guides/gov-au-guides/) will support the Digital Service Standard.

 ***